What is the difference between mineral water and spring water?

 Water supplies that use a higher level of chlorine are also prone to a pronounced metallic taste due to the chemicals reacting with the material used in your plumbing system, but these are not a threat to your health.
 However, if your plumbing is old and there is a chance of lead contamination you should definitely get your supply tested.
 If you are concerned, contact your supplier for clarification.

 Soft water areas are also reported to have strange or metallic tasting supplies, as do hard water areas.
 Hard water areas also carry the added complication of lime scale build up, particularly on appliances such as dish washers, washing machines and kettles.
 This is why so many corporations, businesses and schools now opt to hire or buy a water cooler, ensuring that they have access to chilled, natural mineral water, without any nasty surprises!

 You can find information on our range of bottled water coolers here.

 Can I get a free water cooler trial?

 If you’re unsure about which water cooler would suit you, or whether you’d make the best use of one, here at CoolerAid we offer a free trial!
-You can ‘road test’ one of our units for a month without obligation, before you decide whether to commit to either purchasing or entering into a rental contract.
+You can ‘road test’ one of our units for 1 week without obligation, before you decide whether to commit to either purchasing or entering into a rental contract.

 We’re sure you’ll love our products as much as we do, and as a CoolerAid customer, you’ll be allocated a dedicated account manager who’ll deliver the help, support and service you deserve.
 If you have any queries or questions, you can email us firstname.lastname@example.org, and we’ll be happy to give you a call back at your convenience.